byronwang93/pin-tracker/README.md

 Pin Tracker is free to use, allowing you to quickly sign in through google.
 You can visit the site now here! https://byronwang93.github.io/pin-tracker/

+✅ Feature log:
+- Dec 2023: Implemented separate year feature
+- Oct 1: Finished base + deployed

+👨‍💻 Incoming:
+- League bowling tracker
+- More stats for your bowls (for example spare rate + which pins you leave up more)

 Sneakpeak of the mentioned features :)